mbrlabs/vox/README.md

-# Gocraft
+# Vox
-A Minecraft clone written in Go.
+A voxel engine written in Go & OpenGL.

 ## Dependencies